- Study Abroad Online Application Form & How to Apply

 US students are expected to have a cumulative grade point average of 3.0 or above.
 However applications will be considered from students with a slightly lower GPA, especially if special circumstances apply.
 It is expected that students will normally be studying with us during their Junior or Senior years although some students are accepted during their sophomore year.

 If English is not your first language or you are applying from a non majority English speaking country, we will require you to prove your English language proficiency by taking internationally validated tests such as IELTS.
-Please refer to the English Language Requirements Page which outlines the requirements for each QML department.
+Please refer to the English Language Requirements Page which outlines the requirements for each QMUL department.
 If you are planning to take modules from across different departments the highest score will be required; for example if you take one Arts module and three Social Sciences modules you will need IELTS 7.0 or equivalent.

 We accept applications from four sources:

-- Direct applications from students on the Queen Mary application link (above)
+- Direct applications from students via our online application

 - Via a US institution which has an agreement for Study Abroad with Queen Mary; you should consult with the Study Abroad Adviser at your home institution to see if this is the case and to check on any special application arrangements